Authorized by Health Canada

 Vaccines are developed in many different ways, all of which use a non-infectious version of a virus or disease antigen intended to trigger an immune response to a virus or disease.
 The body is then conditioned to defend itself against encounters with the virus or disease.

-In the plant-based vaccine development process, living plants are used as bioreactors to produce a non-infectious particle that mimics the target virus.
-This is all done without the use of any live viruses.
+In our vaccine development process, living plants are used as bioreactors to produce a particle that mimics the target virus.

 Once a virus has been genetically sequenced, Medicago uses its Proficia® technology to synthesize the virus’s code so that its genetic instructions can be “read” by plants.

 i Vaccines Europe .
 How are vaccines produced?.
-Consulté en septembre 2021.
+Accessed September 2021.

 ii Bally, J et al. Nature Plants.
 The extremophile Nicotiana benthamiana has traded viral defence for early vigour.
-Consulté en septembre 2021.
+Accessed September 2021.